oracle-livelabs/oci/peoplesoft-oda/0introduction/introduction.md

 In this lab, you will:

 * Setup Oracle Digital Assistant from OCI services
-* Import PICASO from Oracle Digital Store
+* Deploy PeopleSoft PICASO from Oracle Digital Store
 * Clone and create a new digital assistant
 * Configure skills for PeopleSoft
 * Create the channel for the skills